Vehicles may get towed and impounded in Nevada because of

 2. Are cars always towed after a DUI arrest?

-Usually yes.
-Though some officers allow a non-intoxicated passenger of the vehicle to drive it away.
+Usually, yes.
+Some officers allow a non-intoxicated passenger to drive the vehicle away.
 Some may even permit the driver to call a friend or family member to come by and drive away the car.
 But it is up to the police‘s discretion.

 The driver can tell the arresting officer which towing company and impoundment lot to use.
 Officers try to comply.
 But if the driver is too intoxicated or injured to give the officer instructions, the police will make the decisions.